Hantavirus cruise ship heads for Spain’s Canary Islands as officials race to trace victims’ contacts

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Pau Mosquera, Jennifer Hansler, Teele Rebane, Christian Edwards, Begoña Blanco Muñoz, Rory Fleming, Rosanne Roobeek, Duarte Mendonca, Rocio Muñoz-Ledo, Hira Humayun, Sophie Tanno, Sarah Dean and Vasco Cotovio contributed reporting.
+CNN’s Pau Mosquera, Brenda Goodman, Jennifer Hansler, Teele Rebane, Christian Edwards, Begoña Blanco Muñoz, Rory Fleming, Rosanne Roobeek, Duarte Mendonca, Rocio Muñoz-Ledo, Hira Humayun, Sophie Tanno, Sarah Dean, Vasco Cotovio and Kara Fox contributed reporting.